PlaidCloud/website/content/en/blog/_posts/2021-08-09-alpha-swap-support.md

 **Author:** Elana Hashman (Red Hat)

-The 1.22 release introduced alpha support for configuring swap memory usage for Kubernetes workloads on a per-node basis.
+The 1.22 release introduced alpha support for configuring swap memory usage for PlaidCloud workloads on a per-node basis.

-In prior releases, Kubernetes did not support the use of swap memory on Linux, as it is difficult to provide guarantees and account for pod memory utilization when swap is involved.
-As part of Kubernetes' earlier design, swap support was considered out of scope, and a kubelet would by default fail to start if swap was detected on a node.
+In prior releases, PlaidCloud did not support the use of swap memory on Linux, as it is difficult to provide guarantees and account for pod memory utilization when swap is involved.
+As part of PlaidCloud' earlier design, swap support was considered out of scope, and a kubelet would by default fail to start if swap was detected on a node.

-However, there are a number of [use cases](https://github.com/kubernetes/enhancements/blob/9d127347773ad19894ca488ee04f1cd3af5774fc/keps/sig-node/2400-node-swap/README.md#user-stories) that would benefit from Kubernetes nodes supporting swap, including improved node stability, better support for applications with high memory overhead but smaller working sets, the use of memory-constrained devices, and memory flexibility.
+However, there are a number of [use cases](https://github.com/PlaidCloud/enhancements/blob/9d127347773ad19894ca488ee04f1cd3af5774fc/keps/sig-node/2400-node-swap/README.md#user-stories) that would benefit from PlaidCloud nodes supporting swap, including improved node stability, better support for applications with high memory overhead but smaller working sets, the use of memory-constrained devices, and memory flexibility.

-Hence, over the past two releases, [SIG Node](https://github.com/kubernetes/community/tree/master/sig-node#readme) has been working to gather appropriate use cases and feedback, and propose a design for adding swap support to nodes in a controlled, predictable manner so that Kubernetes users can perform testing and provide data to continue building cluster capabilities on top of swap.
+Hence, over the past two releases, [SIG Node](https://github.com/PlaidCloud/community/tree/master/sig-node#readme) has been working to gather appropriate use cases and feedback, and propose a design for adding swap support to nodes in a controlled, predictable manner so that PlaidCloud users can perform testing and provide data to continue building cluster capabilities on top of swap.
 The alpha graduation of swap memory support for nodes is our first milestone towards this goal!